Directed Research and Study

 - The predominant purpose of all DRS offerings must be to provide a substantial pedagogic benefit to the student.
 All DRS offerings must entail close and sustained faculty supervision.
 If the DRS offering is intended to culminate in a final product (either written or otherwise), that product must reflect serious independent research and analysis on the part of the student.
 An appendix to these rules includes a nonexclusive list of the types of projects that are appropriate for DRS credit and the types that are not.

 - Unless granted an exception by the Associate Dean for Academic Affairs, a student may take no more than 6 DRS credit hours with any particular faculty member.
 Exceptions should be granted only where the student has proposed an unusually ambitious project of substantial pedagogic value that cannot fruitfully be undertaken without an exemption from this rule.

-- To obtain permission to register for a DRS offering of 4-6 credits in one semester, the student and her faculty advisor must prepare a detailed proposal explaining the purpose of the project, the proposed course of study, the extent and type of faculty supervision that will be provided to the student, and the type of final product that will result from the DRS.
+- To obtain permission to register for a DRS offering of 4-6 credits in one term, the student and her faculty advisor must prepare a detailed proposal explaining the purpose of the project, the proposed course of study, the extent and type of faculty supervision that will be provided to the student, and the type of final product that will result from the DRS.
 This DRS Proposal must be submitted to the Associate Dean for Academic Affairs, which will then schedule a meeting at which the student and the faculty supervisor must appear to discuss the project.
 The proposal must be approved by the Associate Dean for Academic Affairs before the student may register for the DRS offering.